Lemuel-Noah-Fernandez/MTRX2700-assignment1/README.md

 The project is split into four main modules, each of which deal with different aspects/functionality of the HCS12 Microcontroller.
 These modules are demonstrated working together in the integration section (Ex.
 5).

 ### Memory and Pointers (Ex.
 1)
+This module focuses on manipulating information within memory.
+For each task, both an `input_string` and `output_string` variable are initialised and stored into index registers x and y.
+The tasks require individual characters wihtin the strings to either turn upper or lower case.
+In the functions `Lower` and `Upper`, this is done by first testing if a character is already lower or upper case by subtracting ascii values from them and branching based on the result.
+To turn a lower case character to upper case, the ascii value must have 32 subtracted from it whereas it must have 32 added to it to turn lower case from upper.

+After an individual character is changed, the result is stored in the `output_string` variable and both this variable and `input_string` are incremented to receive and manipulate the next character.
+Eventually, the end of a string will be reached.
+This is recognised as the `null` term character with ascii value 0 will be loaded into the index register.
+Once this is character is detected, the program wil finish.

 ### Digital Input and Output (Ex.
 2)
 This module predominantly deals with outputting values to the 7 segment display, and using the push buttons inputs to generate interrupts.
 In the Exercise-2 CodeWarrior project, the variable `to_display` should be set to the desired two-digit hexadecimal output for the 7 segment display.
 Each digit is indexed to an array in the `convert` function, which is used to find the corresponding 7-segment output code using the `get_output_code` function.
 The two output codes are stored in `output_code`, which is output the the display using the `output7seg` function.